The library will be closed Monday, May 29th in honor of Memorial Day.

 Scheduled Board and Committee Meetings*

-Board of Trustees Meeting: Wednesday, March 22nd at 6:00.
-Katie Zahedi, President; Research and Development Committee: 2nd Thursday at 5:30, Carol Benson, Chair; Finance and Buildings & Grounds Combined Committees: Thursday, March 9th at 4:00, Marion Zimmer, Chair; Governance & Personnel Committee: 2nd Tuesdays at 4:00, Marion Zimmer, Chair.
-Trustee Training Committee: First Friday, 3:00 3:00, Marcia McManigal, Chair. *All meetings are at the Library, unless otherwise noted.
+Board of Trustees Meeting: The April Board meeting will be held on Wednesday, May 3rd at 6:00 pm.
+The May Board meeting will be held on May 24th at 6:00 pm.
+Katie Zahedi, President; Research and Development Committee: 2nd Thursday at 5:30, Carol Benson, Chair; Finance and Buildings & Grounds Combined Committees: Thursday, April 13th at 1:00, Marion Zimmer, Chair; Governance & Personnel Committee: For the month of May, the 2nd Tuesday of the month at 1:00, Marion Zimmer, Chair.
+Trustee Training Committee: First Friday, 3:00, Marcia McManigal, Chair. *All meetings are at the Library, unless otherwise noted.